 JAIIB RBWM Syllabus 2024

 JAIIB RBWM Syllabus 2024: The Indian Institute of Banking and Finance or IIBF conducts the JAIIB exam twice a year.
 The Junior Associate for the Indian Institute of Banking or JAIIB exam is the first promotional exam for banking professionals.
-Retail Banking and Wealth Management is the fourth of four papers for the exam.
+Retail Banking and Wealth Management is the fourth paper of four for the exam.
 This article will provide a detailed JAIIB RBWM syllabus.

 JAIIB RBWM Syllabus – Exam Pattern